Reference: Authoring Signals

-- (Optional) If you want to evaluate a signal, you can run a quick scan for the signal and modify the signal as needed.
+- (Optional) If you want to evaluate a Signal, you can run an on-demand scan for the Signal and modify the Signal as needed.

-- On one or more endpoints within the configured computer group, trigger the conditions of the signal.
+- On one or more endpoints within the configured computer group, initiate the conditions of the Signal.

 - Confirm that the alert has been received by the Threat Response workbench.